Commercial Business Property Loan

 How much can you borrow for a business property loan?

 Maximum LTV (loan to valuation) for most banks is typically between 80% to 90% of the property’s valuation or purchase price, whichever is lower.
-This is subjected to respective banks’ credit assessment.
+This is subjected to banks’ credit assessment.

 Tip: Some banks can extend 100% or even up to 120% LTV financing.
 This is done via a package of mortgage loan (usually 80% LTV) and unsecured business term loan to finance additional 20% to 40% LTV.